lonetech/LookingGlass/lightfield.md

 # Rendering concerns

+The shader was originally written for MPV, which used texCoords 0..1 range.
+MPV didn't give access to hook the vertex shader.
+A more efficient shader is easily possible by moving calculations from the fragment shader to the vertex shader.

 Long Z distance between the optical surfaces; lenslet is thin, block is not.

 We calculate $a$ as subpixel position across the lens.